Reviewing Quietly’s industry predictions from 2015

-3. Longform and shortform will actually work together and, to the surprise of publishers, readers will love it.
+3. Long-form and short-form content will work together and readers will love it

-6. Apple’s Newsstand will die a painful and short death.
+6. Apple Newsstand will die a painful and short death

 True: At last, at last—free at last.
 Apple ditched Newsstand to make way for Apple News, but according to Digiday, publishers ain’t happy with it.